 over – the condition in which the voltage of a signal presented to an A/D converter exceeds 0 dbFS.
 An over is an indication of digital clipping.
 While a brief excursions beyond 0 dBFS cannot be heard, there is no agreement as to how far above 0 dbFS and for how long an excursion must be before an over is audible.

-overhead microphones – (1) One or two microphones placed over a source, such as over a drum kit to capture the sound of the cymbals and overall sound of the kit.
+overhead microphones – (1) One or two microphones placed over a source, especially over a drum kit.
+A properly placed pair of spaced overheads should be able to capture the entire drum kit, but are often supplemented with spot microphones on the kick, snare, toms, cymbals, and/or hi-hat.
 (2) Microphones hung from the ceiling, such as for miking choirs or theater stages.
 Called overheads for short.

 overtone – any of a series of musical tones whose frequencies may or may not be integral multiples of the fundamental frequency, but usually are.
 A harmonic is always an exact multiple.
 However, they are numbered differently with the fundamental being the first harmonic, but the first overtone is equivalent to the second harmonic.
 See also partial.